Glat0s/custom_d_fine-deimv2-face/README.md

 You can run inference on a folder (path_to_test_data) of images or on a folder of videos.
 Crops will be created automatically.
 You can control it and paddings from config.yaml in the `infer` section.

 ## Outputs
 - **Models**: Saved during the training process and export at `output/models/exp_name_date`.
 Includes training logs, table with main metrics, confusion matrics, f1-score_vs_threshold and precisino_recall_vs_threshold.
+In extended_metrics you can file per class metrics (saved during final eval after all epochs)
 - **Debug images**: Preprocessed images (including augmentations) are saved at `output/debug_images/split` as they are fed into the model (except for normalization).
 - **Evaluation predicts**: Visualised model's predictions on val set.
 Includes GT as green and preds as blue.
 - **Bench images**: Visualised model's predictions with inference class.
 Uses all exported models